Electriq PowerPod 2 solar battery: complete review

 Electriq offers four different operating modes for the PowerPod 2:

 These operating modes ensure that you get exactly what you want out of your battery.
-Trying to save money on your bill?
+Trying to save money on your Time of Use electric bill?
 Time of Use Mode is a great choice.
-(You can learn more about Time of Use rate structures here.)
 Does your utility have frequent blackouts and you want emergency backup power?
 Backup Mode has you covered.

 The PowerPod 2 can be completely monitored and controlled from your smartphone using the Electriq Power App, or online.
 You can see where the energy in your house is flowing, as well as your day-to-day energy patterns, get reports on your usage, and change the operating mode of your system.